 - What are the brand’s mission, vision, and values?
-Are they clear to your customer?

 While these questions take more than a minute to answer, the more effort you put into thinking things through, getting clear about your business plan and goals — the more likely you’re going to get a return on your web design investment.